umut-akkaya/umutlabs.local/Readme.md

 IaC representation of DevSecOps Operations Infrastructure.
 This projects aims to create a DevSecOps ecosystem by using cloud native applications.
 Project will follow GitOps and Everything as Code priciples.

 # Projects that will be imported in
-  - ArgoCD
+  - ArgoCD :white_check_mark:
-  - Cloud Native Storage Solution (For Local Dynamic Provisioning)
+  - Cloud Native Storage Solution (For Local Dynamic Provisioning) :white_check_mark:
   - Metallb to access applications via our local network.
   - CI platform like GitLab or Jenkins
   - Container Image Registery